huggingface/transformers/docs/source/model_summary.rst

 two self-supervised objective functions: Masked Language Modeling (MLM) and a novel summarization specific pre-training objective, called Gap Sentence Generation (GSG).

-  * MLM: encoder input tokens are randomely replaced by a mask tokens and have to be predicted by the encoder (like in BERT)
+  * MLM: encoder input tokens are randomly replaced by a mask tokens and have to be predicted by the encoder (like in BERT)
   * GSG: whole encoder input sentences are replaced by a second mask token and fed to the decoder, but which has a causal mask to hide the future words like a regular auto-regressive transformer decoder.